kdbanman/gutenparse/README.md

 ## Balancing

 Here I'll make sure the labels that I care about are represented evenly in the dataset.
-The labels I care about are author birth year and LCC subject.
-You'll see why I care about them in a future post, but for now, let's measure the labels in the unbalanced dataset we just made.
+The labels I care about are author birth year and LCC subject You'll see why I care about them in a future post, but for now, let's measure the labels in the unbalanced dataset we just made.

 ### Preliminary Measurement

-TODO
+Now that the dataset is fully labelled, let's see what we have.

 ```
 $ python aggregate_stats.py single_author_labelled_english_only/*/*.rdf